screeps/docs/source/contributed/Screeps_With_C#_C++_VB_NET.md

 	'Put your code here
 End If
 ```
-C#/C++ code for this is exactaly the same as the javascript:
+C#/C++ code for this is exactly the same as the javascript:
 ```javascript
 if (CONDITION)
 {